SavoyStyleShop

 SOUNDIES were short musical filmclips that were played in jukeboxes in the thirties and forties.The device that played them used a mirror.
 The films were made in reverse and then their mirror images were projected to the viewers.

-[The soundie "Hot Chocolates" is available from the Savoy Style Swing Dance Shop in the vintage video compilations: Duke Ellington and His Orchestra and Harlem Harmonies 2, and on the DVD compilation Jammin' with the Greats.]
+[The soundie "Hot Chocolates" is available from the Savoy Style Swing Dance Shop in the DVD compilation Jammin' with the Greats.]